Things to do in Valensole

-What makes it unique is that it’s a very local town and not known as a tourism spot in its own right.
+What makes it unique is that it’s a very local town and not known as a tourist spot in its own right.
 In fact, people usually only pass through on their way to the lavender fields.
-Because of this, Valensole is a true reflection of the French way of life and the perfect place to understand provencal culture.
+Because of this, Valensole is a true reflection of the French way of life and the perfect place to understand the provencal culture.

 1. The Village of Valensole

 Start by walking into Place Thiers, a beautiful little square at the bottom of the town.
 In the center of the square, there’s a charming stone fountain next to a boulangerie.
 You can buy fresh croissants here before your walk.
 Above the boulangerie, you’ll see an ancient sundial which is over a century old!

 Stop here for a minute to absorb the atmosphere of the village, have a chat with the locals, and enjoy the sight of the old stone houses and traditional shutters.